nturley3/zeek-kerberos-haters-guide/README.md

 ## Y2K38 and Weird Timestamps
 If you're not familiar with the Y2K38 problem, refer to this [Wikipedia article](https://en.wikipedia.org/wiki/Year_2038_problem)

-On Windows platforms, there is a bug in the `kerberos.dll` in which Windows clients will request TGS tickets for the maxiumum allowable lifetime until the KDC responds with a valid `till`.
+On some platforms, there is a bug in the Kerberos library implementation in which clients will request TGS tickets for the maxiumum allowable lifetime until the KDC responds with a valid `till`.
 In your logs (and especially in large enviornments), you will see a bizarre timestamp `2037-09-13T02:48:05.000000Z`.

+This timestamp is often set by clients for TGS requests with a date set far into the future until the KDC completes a TGS-REP with a real expiration time.
+This date is close to the Y2K38 time limit, which is the limit for 32-bit signed integers still used by operating systems and library implementations for time structures today.
+The KRB5 implementation in many modern products is still using a 32-bit date structure for Kerberos tickets.

 Here is an example kerberos.log event: